scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 2. The IP packet reaches a SIG in the sender’s network via standard IP routing.

 3. Based on the destination IP address, the source SIG determines the destination SIG's ISD-AS, endpoint address.
-To achieve this, SIGs may be pre-configured with static IP prefix to remote SIG SCION address mappings or they may speak a dynamic routing protocol with the corresponding remote SIG.
+To achieve this, SIGs may be pre-configured with static IP prefix to remote SIG SCION address mappings.
+Alternatively, a pair of SIGs may be configured to speak a dynamic routing protocol between each other.
+Choice of protocol is outside of the scope of this document and it is left up to implementors.

 4. The SIG encapsulates the original IP packet within a SCION packet and sends it to the remote SIG.
 If necessary, the source SIG performs a SCION path lookups and selects a SCION path to the destination SIG.